Tinram/Go-Notes/README.md

 ### errors

-By convention, for functions that can fail, last argument should be error object.
++ by convention, for functions that can fail, last argument should be error object

 ### receiver